redhat-ai-dev/developer-images/helm-charts/application-gitops/README.md

 # AI Software Template Helm Chart - Application GitOps Python Script
+> [!WARNING]
+> This image and its contents are deprecated and will no longer receive updates.

 **NOTE**: This image built around this Python script is deprecated.
 No replacement image is planned.
 Instead a GitOps Bash script running from the OCP build image is used.